disler/just-prompt/README.md

 # Thinking Tokens with Claude

-The Anthropic Claude model `claude-3-7-sonnet-20250219` supports extended thinking capabilities using thinking tokens.
+The Anthropic Claude models `claude-opus-4-20250514` and `claude-sonnet-4-20250514` support extended thinking capabilities using thinking tokens.
 This allows Claude to do more thorough thought processes before answering.

 You can enable thinking tokens by adding a suffix to the model name in this format:
-- `anthropic:claude-3-7-sonnet-20250219:1k` - Use 1024 thinking tokens
+- `anthropic:claude-opus-4-20250514:1k` - Use 1024 thinking tokens for Opus 4
-- `anthropic:claude-3-7-sonnet-20250219:4k` - Use 4096 thinking tokens
+- `anthropic:claude-sonnet-4-20250514:4k` - Use 4096 thinking tokens for Sonnet 4
-- `anthropic:claude-3-7-sonnet-20250219:8000` - Use 8000 thinking tokens
+- `anthropic:claude-opus-4-20250514:8000` - Use 8000 thinking tokens for Opus 4

 Notes:
-- Thinking tokens are only supported for the `claude-3-7-sonnet-20250219` model
+- Thinking tokens are supported for `claude-opus-4-20250514`, `claude-sonnet-4-20250514`, and `claude-3-7-sonnet-20250219` models
 - Valid thinking token budgets range from 1024 to 16000
 - Values outside this range will be automatically adjusted to be within range
 - You can specify the budget with k notation (1k, 4k, etc.) or with exact numbers (1024, 4096, etc.)